rodatboat/Anilist-badBot/README.md

+# UPDATE
+> This project is very old, and now completely hn maintained.
+I advise against using this since it is against Anilist ToS.
+Still, it may be useful to someone out there.

 # Anilist-badBot
 This bot follows a bunch of randos from the global activity tab (max of 50 at a time).
 It also lets you unfollow everyone.